 The home pregnancy tests work by detecting the hormone human chorionic gonadotropin (hCG) levels in the blood.

 Before implantation, the body begins to make this hormone.
-Blood and urine levels multiply every 24 hours for eight weeks, reaching their peak at around ten weeks.
+According to National Library of Medicine – Blood and urine levels multiply every 24 hours for eight weeks, reaching their peak at around ten weeks.

 A positive pregnancy test is probable on the day of a missed period.
 But the tests aren’t so accurate that a negative result at around this point is a definite sign that the woman isn’t pregnant.

 The Possibility Of False Positives And False Negatives In Pregnancy Tests